kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 # Yes:
 def get_entity(entity_id: str) -> dict[str, str]:
     ...
 ```

-YOU SHOULD be lenient in what you accept as a parameter.
-For example, typing a parameter as accepting Sequence over List, or Mapping over Dict gives flexibility to the caller.
+- Try to be lenient in what you accept as a parameter.
+For example, typing a parameter as accepting `Sequence` over `List`, or `Mapping` over `Dict` gives more flexibility to the caller.
-Ensure that the type hint given for the parameter supports the set of operations needed in the function body.
+- Do ensure that the type hint given supports the set of operations needed in the function body.

 ```python
 from typing import Sequence, Iterable